China to impose sanctions on U.S. firms over Taiwan arms sales | Law-Order

 China to impose sanctions on U.S. firms over Taiwan arms sales

-China will impose sanctions on U.S. entities participating in Washington's arms sales to Taiwan, a foreign ministry spokesman said on Monday.
+China will impose sanctions on Lockheed Martin, Boeing Defense, Raytheon and other U.S. companies it says are involved in Washington's arms sales to Taiwan, a foreign ministry spokesman said on Monday.

-China strongly condemns the sale of arms to Taiwan, said Zhao.
 Beijing considers Taiwan a wayward province it has vowed to bring under control, by force if necessary.
-"To safeguard our national interests, China decided to take necessary measures and levy sanctions on U.S. companies such as Lockheed Martin, Boeing Defence, and Raytheon, and those individuals and companies who behaved badly in the process of the arms sales," he said.
+"To safeguard our national interests, China decided to take necessary measures and levy sanctions on U.S. companies such as Lockheed Martin, Boeing Defence, and Raytheon, and those individuals and companies who behaved badly in the process of the arms sales," Zhao said.

-China has sanctioned U.S. companies in the past, including Lockheed Martin, for selling weapons to Taiwan, though it is unclear what form they have taken.
+China has imposed sanctions on Lockheed Martin and other U.S. companies in the past for selling weapons to Taiwan, though it is unclear what form the penalties have taken.
 The United States, like most countries, has no official diplomatic ties with Taiwan, but Washington is bound by law to provide the island with the means to defend itself.

-A spokesman for Boeing said in an emailed statement that the company's partnership with China's aviation community had long-term benefits and that Boeing remained committed to it.
-Lockheed Martin and Raytheon did not immediately respond to emailed requests for comment.

 - READ MORE ON: